Madame-Aehm/CAB-Project-3-Spikes/1. TS/notes.md

 ## Interfaces

-If you want to apply a strict Type to an `object`, it's best to use an **Interface**.
-This will let you define the **shape** of your object.
-The definition I found most helpful to understand why an Interface is preferable to a Type for an `object` is:
+If you want to apply a strict Type to an `object`, you can use either a regular Type, or an **Interface**.
+Either will let you define the **shape** of your object.
+The definition I found most helpful to understand why an Interface differs from a Type for an `object` is:

 _"Type aliases and interfaces are very similar, and in many cases you can choose between them freely.
-Almost all features of an interface are available in type , the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable."_
+Almost all features of an interface are available in type, the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable."_

 Types and Interfaces can also be nested to make for some very specific variable control.
 If any properties are missing or mis-typed, Typescript will complain.
-This will prevent the _very_ common React error "could not read property of undefined":
+This will prevent the _very_ common error "could not read property of undefined":

 ```ts
 type Animal = "cat" | "dog"